-This is caused by bacteria that targets bee larvae and it has no cure.
-Without viable brood, the colony collapses.
+This is caused by bacteria that target bee larvae and it has no cure.
+Without a viable brood, the colony collapses.

 Bees have also been known to contract Nosema disease, which is a fungal parasite that affects the digestive tract and causes bee dysentery (diarrhea).

 It also affects the bee’s ability to produce the royal jelly needed to care for the brood leading to colony loss.

 Knowing how the bees died will guide you on how to deal with the hive in question.